ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 Never shows unmoderated entities

+Not exposed at all while Kids Mode is in pilot OFF

 ✅ Sanctuary / rescue / nonprofit entities:

 May post volunteer events

-Are mission-only (no marketplace tools)
+Are mission-only (no marketplace tools, no commercial ads)

 Still pass through moderation

+✅ Municipalities & civic entities:

+May exist in schema/backend for later verticals

+Are discovery-off in ROOTED Community by default

+Must go through moderation when/if surfaced in any vertical

 8. Vertical Compatibility

 The moderation system is vertical-agnostic and applies to:

 ✅ ROOTED Community